 Setup The ObiHai Adapter With Google Voice

-Setup is simple and straightforward, too — here is the quick start guide.
+Setup is simple and straightforward, too.
 Once the process is complete, you will be able to operate your telephone as normal.
-If you don’t have an existing telephone system to use, here is a great system to pair with, which allows for easy, full-house expansion.

 If you need a phone provider that can place or receive emergency calls, or if you need extra telephone features such as Caller ID, then you should look to alternative VOIP providers like Vonage and Ooma.
 These can also save you a ton of money on your landline over time.
 Please note that at present, Google Voice cannot support 911 dialing.